gendalf90/Datagrammer/README.md

                        .RunConsoleAsync();
 ```

-if you want to use it as hosted service just do so
+if you want to use it as hosted service just do this

 ```csharp
 await new HostBuilder().ConfigureServices((context, services) =>